-Silos at the port site will have approx 32,000 tonnes of grain storage
+Silos at the port site have approx 20,500 tonnes of grain storage

-A bunker site to be constructed in second phase will have up to 250,000 tonnes of grain storage
+A bunker site with up to 340,000 tonnes of grain storage.

-Using the Lucky Eyre together with Eyre Peninsula export operations to create efficiencies
+Using the MV Lucky Eyre together with Eyre Peninsula export operations to create efficiencies

 T-Ports specialises in innovative solutions for the export of commodities, partnering with customers and investors to use a flexible model that positions port infrastructure close to the product’s origin.